 You also have the option of doing classes in your pajamas if you like.
 There’s no need to dress up for your computer.
-You don’t need to leave the house to complete the lessons.
+It is not a must that you leave the house to complete the lessons.

-You also have the option to access the lessons multiple times if needed.
+There is also an option to access the lessons multiple times if needed.
 This ensures you maintain a grasp of the lessons.
-Online classes also have the added benefit of a money back guarantee if the lessons don’t meet your needs.
+Online classes also have the added benefit of a money-back guarantee if the lessons don’t meet your needs.

 Online classes also offer more options for your driver’s education.
 Most states require some form of driver’s ed, but there’s limited availability in some areas.